MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 I've chosen to prepend each frame with a two-byte header that contains the total number of bytes in the frame, including the header.
-This allows the software to 'hop' from one frame to the next, and thus takes care of the first requirement above.
+This allows the software to easily determine where the next frame begins, and thus takes care of the first requirement above.

+Note that the length field therefore serves two different purposes: It indicates the length of the current frame, and it is used to calculate the beginning of the next frame, assuming frames are back-to-back.

-To ensure the second requirement, I've chosen to use bit 15 in the length field as follows:
+To ensure the second requirement, I've decided to use bit 15 in the length field as follows:
 * bit 15 = 0: The next frame starts right after this frame
 * bit 15 = 1: The next frame starts at the beginning of the receive buffer.

-In other words, it is the RxDMA that decides where the next frame starts, and indicates this in the two-byte header.
+In other words, it is the Rx DMA that decides where the next frame starts, and indicates this in the two-byte header.
 Software must correctly decode this header to calculate the start of the next frame.

+## Overall design strategy for receiving data from the Ethernet.
 A number of blocks is needed in the design in order to facilitate all this.
 In the following sections each block will be described in detail.
 The list of blocks are:
-* Interface to the Ethernet PHY - generating a byte stream with Start-Of-Frame and End-Of-Frame markers, as well as sideband information about CRC correctness, see lan8720a/rmii\_rx.vhd.
-* Header insertion - this strips away the CRC, discards packets with incorrect CRC, and inserts two bytes in front of the packet with the total byte length, see strip\_crc.vhd
+* Header insertion - this discards packets with errors and inserts two bytes in front of the packet with the total byte length, see rx\_header.vhd.
 * A fifo for crossing from the Ethernet clock domain to the CPU clock domain, see fifo.vhd.
+More about this in the next section.
-* A RxDMA to write the data to the memory, including figuring out where in memory, see rx\_dma.vhd.
+* An Rx DMA to write the data to the memory, including figuring out where in memory, see rx\_dma.vhd.

 All the above files are placed in the directory 'ethernet', and connected